 If you’re looking for a more dynamic electric skillet, this CalmDo Electric Foldaway Skillet/Grill Combo is an excellent option.
 The stay-cool handles allow you to easily convert your skillet to a grill to give you a wider range of cooking options.

 Best Stainless Steel Electric Skillet: Precise Heat Stainless Steel 16-Inch Rectangular Surgical Electric Skillet

 If you’re one to worry about the safety of nonstick coating, this stainless steel electric skillet from Precise Heat is perfect.
 As you know, no coating means more fat needed in cooking and more clean-up, but that doesn’t take away from the skillet itself.
-This skillet performs great, and its elegant design (similar to that of a schaefer) makes it a great serving vessel at parties.
+This skillet performs amazing, and its elegant design (similar to that of a Schaefer) makes it a great serving vessel at parties.

 In the world of non-stick, ceramic is king.
 This electric skillet from Presto is almost the exact same as the foldaway model.
 The main differences are the absence of the foldaway feature and the added ceramic nonstick coating.
 They come in at around the same price as well.
 So the question is: “Ceramic coating or easy storage?”

 Dash 14-Inch Rapid Skillet in Black

 If you’re a fan of round foods, then this electric skillet from Dash is worth looking into.
 The circular design is perfect for cooking things like pancakes, quesadillas, pizzas, and omelets.
 The tight-fitting silicone seal traps in heat and moisture for faster, more flavorful cooking.

 Nesco 8-Inch Electric Skillet